Suhl card reader case: Arrest, legal proceedings and verdict

 Marquardt was arrested in 1955 after coming back from a visit to West Berlin, where she had met her brother.
 A Stasi lieutenant called Stoschek had identified various families whom Marquardt had advised from in 1951 prior to their leaving East Germany for the West.
-She had tried to predict a favorable timing and had backed the basic decision to leave for Western Germany.
+She had tried to predict a favorable timing and had backed the basic decision to leave for West Germany.
 She was therefore prosecuted for "incitement to boycott and war under Article 6 of the Constitution of the German Democratic Republic".
 On April 20, 1956, the Suhl SED newspaper, Freies Wort, published a report titled "Righteous atonement for unscrupulous abdication" about the verdict.

 The written reasons of the judgement mention, as well a national horoscope of the Federal Republic of Germany, a further attempt to boycott and make a case for war.
 The horoscope had been found in a "Lorcher Astrologischer Kalender auf das Jahr 1956", an astrological calendar published by Karl Rohm in Lorch.
 When Marquardt was arrested, the calendar was still packed in the original cover, as she had received it as a present from her brother during her visit in Berlin.
 The mentioned horoscope for the Federal Republik of Germany predicted a decisive role of the western part in a future reunified Germany, based on a lucky junction, an astrological aspect (trine) between Jupiter, the Sun, and the Moon.
 The protocol of Marquardt's police interrogation alleges that her brother, as a Western agent, tried to convince Marquardt to spread propaganda supporting German unity according to the Bonner Muster (the pattern of Bonn).

 Marquardt served her sentence in Hoheneck women's prison near Stollberg in the Erzgebirge.
 Several applications for early release were refused.
 She was released on probation in 1962.
 The authorities believed there was no longer a risk, as – after the construction of the wall – she would not be able to leave East Germany.
 Marquardt went to stay with the family of Ilse Gratz, a former inmate; they had become friends in Hoheneck.
 Gratz was relatively "small fry"; she had been sentenced to three years' imprisonment after recommending friends go to see her brother, who ran a hotel in West Germany.
 At the time as a mother with two small children she had been arrested on Christmas Eve in 1955, but was released one year later due to an amnesty.
 Marquardt's health was impaired by the harsh conditions of her imprisonment.
 She died of thyroid cancer in 1975.